Why do you do what you do?

 4 Steps Towards Knowing Your Why

 Your why can be whatever you want it to be.
 As long as it’s something that gives you the push to get started or keep going, it’s an effective why.
-Follow these four steps towards knowing your why to uncover what it is that drives you.
+Follow these four steps towards knowing your why and finding your direction to uncover what it is that drives you.

 1. Write out a list of things that are important to you and pick ONE.